What to do if someone keys your car

 Share article

-Who to tell when your car is keyed
+Who else to tell when your car is keyed

-Assuming you have cover in place, whether you want to claim on your insurance will depend on a few factors.
-Namely how bad the damage is, how much you value your car’s appearance and how much excess you’ll have to pay.
+Assuming you do have cover in place, whether you want to claim on your insurance will depend on a few factors.
+Namely how bad the damage is and whether it’s worth paying the excess to have it repaired.

-If the scratches aren’t deep, you may be able to buff them out or reduce their appearance using a DIY scratch-repair kit.
-You could buy one online or from a car accessories store.
-But bear in mind that this won’t give you a professional finish, and if you want good-as-new paintwork, you’re unlikely to be satisfied with the results.
-Plus there’s always a risk that you’ll make matters worse, so only try this if you know you can do a good job.
+If the scratches aren’t too bad, you may be able to buff them out or reduce their appearance using a scratch-repair kit.
+You can find these online or in a car accessories store.
+However, there’s a risk you could make matters worse.

 How to prevent your car being keyed

-If you’re worried about your car being vandalised again, there are some ways to prevent it:
+If you’re worried about your car being vandalised again, there are a few things you can do to help prevent it:

 • Park somewhere busy and well-lit